slawekzachcial/aws-athena-saml/README.md

-# AWS Athena and SAML Federation
+# Amanzon Athena and SAML Federation

-This repository shows an example how to configure SAML federation for AWS Athena.
+This repository shows an example how to configure SAML federation for Amanzon Athena.

 The example uses [SimpleSAMLphp](https://simplesamlphp.org/) as SAML identity provider.
 Once our configuration is complete we will be able to sign-in to AWS